tychovdo/Char-RNN-Understanding/README.md

-# char-rnn-visualization
-Visualization of char-rnn
+# Understanding Character-level RNN in PyTorch